Ade Adesina printmaking

 My work is a visual commentary around the ideas of ecology and our ever-changing world.
 I am fascinated by how the human footprint is affecting our planet.
 I am a traditional printmaker and I like to produce work in various ways and methods to tell a story or make a record of various issues about a particular time or event.

 I combine my African cultural roots with British culture, producing work that makes people reflect on themselves and their histories.
 My practice is influenced by my experiences of travel and the imagery that I encounter.
-I enjoy researching and visualizing the differences between countries both historically and culturally.
+I enjoy researching and visualising the differences between countries both historically and culturally.
 My ideas come from the new places I’ve visited and I also source information from television and documentaries.

 In the last decade, I produced works that were heavily influenced by issues surrounding climate change, deforestation, and wildlife.
 But in recent years, I've been making works that are statements or visual communications on global current affairs.
 I have also enjoyed opportunities to explore around the North East of Scotland and the Highlands.
 The landscape and wildlife of Scotland have always been a great source of inspiration and provide a calmness in my work.